nasa/code-nasa-gov/README.md

 ### Build

-This command performs HTML, CSS, and JS minification on the application dependencies, and generates a service-worker.js file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
+This command performs HTML, CSS, and JS minification on the application dependencies and generates a service-worker.js file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
 The minified files are output to the `build/unbundled` folder, and are suitable for serving from a HTTP/2+Push compatible server.